-Formatting Restrictions × Styles Limit formatting to a selection of styles By restricting formatting to the styles y ability to modify styles and the ability t document.
-Select the styles you want t document.
-Checked styles are currently allowed: ou select, yo to apply dire ct formattin g to the Grid Table 7 Colorful - Accent 6 Header (recommended) Heading 1 (recommended) Heading 2 (recommended) Heading 3 (recommended) Heading 4 (recommended) Heading 5 (recommended) Heading 6 (recommended) Heading 7 (recommended) ~ A I I R ecommended Minin mum None A

-- A Click None to uncheck all of the checkboxes at once. - B Scroll down and place checkmarks in the Heading 1 and Heading 2 checkboxes.

-The only formatting change a reviewer can make is to add Heading 1 or Heading 2 formatting.
+- A Click None to uncheck all the checkboxes at once. - B Scroll down and place checkmarks in the Heading 1 and Heading 2 checkboxes.
+The only formatting change a reviewer can make is to add Heading 1 or Heading 2 formatting. - 5.
+Click OK; when Word displays a message asking if you want to remove other styles, click No. Removing other styles from the document would reformat the entire document, possibly with unexpected results.

-- 5. Click OK, and when Word displays a message asking if you want to remove other styles, click No. Removing other styles from the document would reformat the entire document, possibly with unexpected results. - In section 2 of the Restrict Editing task pane, remove the checkmark next to Allow Only This Type of Editing in the Document. - 7.
-Click Yes, Start Enforcing Protection in the Restrict Editing task pane.
+6. In section 2 of the Restrict Editing task pane, remove the checkmark next to Allow only this type of editing in the document.

+If a dialog box appears asking if you want to remove the ignored exceptions, click No.
-In this example, you will not add a password.

-8. Click OK to dismiss the password dialog box.
+- 7. Click Yes, Start Enforcing Protection in the Restrict Editing task pane.
+In this example, you will not add a password. - 8.
+Click OK to dismiss the password dialog box.
 Notice that the task pane now contains a link to Available Styles.

-Restrict Editing • × Your permissions This document is protected from unintentional editing.
-You may edit in this region, but all changes will be tracked.
-You may format text only with certain styles.
-Available styles

-9. Click the Available Styles link to display the Styles task pane.

-In addition to the Normal style, the only styles available are Heading 1 and Heading 2.

-- 10. Scroll to the top of page 2 and apply the Heading 1 style to Our Mission. - 11.
+- 9. Click the Available Styles link to display the Styles task pane.
+In addition to the Normal style, the only styles available are Heading 1 and Heading 2. - 10.
+Scroll to the top of page 2 and apply the Heading 1 style to Our Mission. - 11.
 Close the Styles task pane and then display the Home tab.

-Notice that all of the Font and Paragraph formats are grayed out in the Ribbon because formatting is restricted to two heading styles.

-12. Click Stop Protection at the bottom of the Restrict Editing task pane and then close the task pane.
+All the Font and Paragraph formats are grayed out in the Ribbon because formatting is restricted to two heading styles. - 12.
+Click Stop Protection at the bottom of the Restrict Editing task pane and then close the task pane.

-Notice that the Font and Paragraph formats are restored on the Ribbon.
+The Font and Paragraph formats are restored on the Ribbon.